Create and manage target group

 Modify target

-The port of the added target cannot be modified.
-If you want to change the port, delete the target and perform the target configuration again.
+The port of an added target cannot be modified.
+To change the port, delete the target and add it again using Configure target.

 Detach target